Pathfinders

 Our ambition is that over time, with continued investment and learning, more communities and organisations will feel equipped to use collective imagination practice and unleash its power.

-Collective imagination intersects with all JRF’s work.
-It’s closely aligned with the 3 other strands of our Emerging Futures programme.
+Collective imagination is central to JRF’s work and aligns with the 3 strands of our Emerging Futures programme:

 Some reflections on Imagination Infrastructure 002: A World between Worlds by Keri Facer